stupidkubik/Stripe-mini-app/README.md

 - There is no dedicated database—order metadata lives in Stripe, and cart state persists in the browser via localStorage.
 - Product data is cached via Next.js ISR; adding/removing Stripe products may require revalidation or a redeploy to appear instantly.
 - Ensure your Stripe test mode has products, prices, and promotion codes before running E2E flows.
+- Preview mode only bypasses the paid check; it still fetches the Stripe Checkout session by `session_id`.

 ## 📦 Deployment
 Deploy to Vercel (or any Next.js-compatible host) and set the same environment variables (`STRIPE_SECRET_KEY`, `STRIPE_PUBLISHABLE_KEY`, `STRIPE_WEBHOOK_SECRET`, `NEXT_PUBLIC_SITE_URL`).